-Health care workers practicing outside the United States may face unique health hazards.
-Numerous infectious risks are associated with patient contact or handling clinical specimens.
-Various types of health care workers may be at risk:
+Health care workers practicing outside the United States face unique health hazards, including exposure to infectious diseases associated with patient contact or handling clinical specimens.
+Any type of health care worker (e.g., ancillary clinical staff, nurses, physicians, public health personnel, researchers, students and trainees on international rotations) working in clinical areas or handling specimens can be at risk (see Box 9-01).

 - Less stringent safety regulations or infection control standards.